Bridging Parametric and Nonparametric Methods in Cognitive Diagnosis: Simulation Studies

 To evaluate the performance of different methods, two metrics were used: the pattern-wise agreement rate (PAR) and the attribute-wise agreement rate (AAR), as defined below,

-For each setting, we repeated 100 times and reported the obtained means of PAR and AAR.
-For fairer comparisons, in our implementations of all the methods, we used the NPC method for the initialization.
+For parametric methods including JMLE, CMLE, MMLE of the DINA and the GDINA models, we also calculate the Mean Squared Errors (MSEs) for item response probabilities ${\theta}$'s of each latent class.
+For each setting, we repeated 100 times and reported the obtained means of PAR, AAR and MSE.
+Note that the aforementioned methods are iterative in nature, hence, would be affected by how they are initialized.
+For comparability purposes, we treated the NPC method as the baseline in this work, and used its results to initialize all the other methods.
+Using the NPC to perform the initialization is a reasonable choice given its non-iterative nature.
 In the following result plots, we use DINA or GDINA to stand for the results of MMLE obtained by the EM algorithm under the corresponding model assumptions.